An Interview with F. J. Elliott in 1938

 The sons and daughters of McCanles are fine people, and we do not wish to hurt them, nor do the folks who know them.
 They say Wild Bill was a good, law-abiding man, but all say McCanles was an evil man.

 The first account of the affair we take from an old history published about 1882, the author says:

-“The facts are from S. C. Jenkins and S.J.
+“The facts are from S C. Jenkins and S.J.
 Alexander, who arrived at the ranch within two hours after the trouble took place and before the bodies were removed and from many others, and reports of Wild Bill’s trial.
-The facts the author gives are these: Wild Bill at this time was tending stock for the Ben Holiday State Company at Rock Creek Station.
-James McCanles, once owner of the station did not have an enviable reputation, was a southern sympathizer, and was trying to raise a company to assist the south.
+The author gives these facts: Wild Bill, at this time, was tending stock for the Ben Holiday State Company at Rock Creek Station.
+James McCanles, once owner of the station, did not have an enviable reputation, was a Southern sympathizer, and was trying to raise a company to assist the South.
 He came to Wild Bill and tried to persuade him to join and turn over the stage company’s stock.
 On his refusal, McCanles threatened to kill him and take the stock.
-That afternoon McCanles returned with three other men and started to enter the house.
+That afternoon, McCanles returned with three other men and started to enter the house.
 Wild Bill shot him.
-Two of the other men were killed and one got away.
+Two of the other men were killed, and one got away.
 At Wild Bill’s trial, which was held in Beatrice, no one appeared against him.
-His plea was self-defense and he was cleared.
-The historian closed with the following: “It was evident that the design of the men was to take Wild Bill’s life or it is most probably that the man who got away would have appeared against Wild Bill at the trial.”
+His plea was self-defense, and he was cleared.
+The historian closed with the following: “It was evident that the design of the men was to take Wild Bill’s life, or it is most probably that the man who got away would have appeared against Wild Bill at the trial.”

 The story of the affair, as told by William McCanles, Jr., son of David McCanles, killed by Wild Bill, appeared in the Fairbury Journal on September 25, 1930, stated this: